The Arch, near Aberystwyth

 The OS grid reference for the main car park is SN 692 625.

-The main car park is on the B4343 from Tregaron (OS grid reference SN 692 625).
+The main car park is two miles from Tregaron on the B4343 towards Pontrhydfendigaid.

 There is also a small amount of car parking in a lay-by off the B4343 north of Maesllyn Farm (OS grid reference SN 695 631) and at Ystrad Meurig Station Yard, off the B4340 (OS grid reference SN 711 673).

-Car parking is free of charge.
+Parking is free of charge.